jsomers/j-jeopardy/README.markdown

 You'll need (a) a nice TV and hookup to your computer, (b) two or three wiimotes, (c) a sensor bar and Wii, and (d) a wireless (or long-wired) keyboard.

 The first thing to do is set up the wiimotes.
 There's kind of a crazy procedure (takes two minutes but it's got to happen in a specific order), but it's totally worth it.
-First, download Darwiin Remote here.
-Before you open the program, though, duplicate it however times you need (for however many wiimotes you need)---and open up all the copies.
+First, [download Darwiin Remote here](http://sourceforge.net/projects/darwiin-remote/).
+Before you open the program, though, duplicate it however times you need (for however many wiimotes you need) and open up all the copies.

-   1. Make sure your Wii is off when you do this.
+   1. Make sure your Wii is off to start.
    2. On one (and only one) of the control panels, select Mouse Mode On (IR) from the drop-down box.
 This'll be used by the main player in control (who types, too) to select questions from the board.
 It's not strictly necessary but it's kind of fun to point at the screen.
    3. One at a time, click "Find Wiimote" and hold 1 and 2 on the wiimote you're trying to associate with that control box.
 Test it by moving it around and clicking buttons.
 Make sure the wiimotes fire on different screens.
    4. The mouse won't work on the one that you indicated just yet.
-First, turn on your Wii---that'll activate the sensor bar.
+First, turn on your Wii&mdash;that'll activate the sensor bar.
 It's a bit overkill but works for the moment.
 Then, click the IR Sensor button the control panel for that wiimote.
-Then test it---it should work now.
+Then test it&mdash;it should work now.
    5. Head to Preferences and be sure to select the Wiimote tab; the program defaults to the Classic Controller tab and that's the wrong one.
    6. Change the B button (trigger) to "left click" and the A button (on the front; thumb button; this is the one you want to use for buzzer), on each wiimote, to the appropriate player's key.
 Left for P1, Right for P3, etc.
    7. Also, change the "home" button to Page Up.
    8. On the mouse-enabled wiimote's preferences pane, head to "Mouse" and decrease the IR sensitivity by two notches.
-   9. Save---and ignore the "sensitivity too small" warning.
+   9. Save&mdash;and ignore the "sensitivity too small" warning.

 Now, hook the computer up to the TV.
 "Mirror" the displays, rather than arranging them side-by-side.

 Everything should work as usual, just that the non-typing players should be able to buzz in by clicking their wiimotes.
 The typing / mouse-wiimote-wielding player should choose questions (like a Trebek would), buzz in like the other players, and type everyone's answers.
 Hit "page up" or the "home" button on the wiimote to head to the main board after a question's been completed (rather than clicking the "back to the board" links).
-Do click the "go back" links though if someone's tried and gotten it wrong, because the "page up" method won't reveal the correct answer.
+Do click the "go back" links, though, if someone's tried and gotten it wrong, because the "page up" method won't reveal the correct answer.

 It may be awkward at first if you're the player in control.
 The hardest things are clicking links with the Wiimote and switching to the keyboard.
 After about five questions, though, I got used to it and was moving around like a pro.